panoply/syncify/examples/using-tailwind/readme.md

 # Syncify using Tailwind

-Example usage for Tailwind with Syncify.
+Example usage of Tailwind with Syncify.
 There are few different ways you can leverage Tailwind in style transforms, this example uses a `tailwind.config.ts` (TypeScript) file.
 You may optionally choose to use a `.js`, `.cjs` or `.mjs` file.

-> **Note**
+> NOTE!
 > The file extension used does not matter because Syncify will process all configuration files the same way.

 <pre><code><strong>PASSWORD</strong>  →   <code>access</code>